 Through my adventures into other types of music I learned many things that in my opinion could make Bluegrass grow.
 A problem we face is an older audience that is dying out and attracting younger ones.
 I think we should begin by making the QUALITY of music improve and let the pieces fall where they may.

-To some details:
+On to some details:

 Within the last five years I’ve noticed a shift of the music into some sort of Testosterone contest of who can play the loudest and “drive” the music the most.
-Your small circle of friends might think it’s cool but the reality is those that the music NEEDS in the concerts seats, will think absolutely nothing of it.
+Your small circle of friends might think it’s cool but the reality is those that the music NEEDS in the concerts seats, think absolutely nothing of it.

 In Bluegrass they call it Backup.
 While there are certainly great backup players in bluegrass.
 I dare say that we aren’t there yet.
 The degree of understanding in foreground versus background is very low in comparison to many types of music.
+In summary, people are still playing too much.

 3)Rhythm-In recent years due to the click track phenomena an insane amount of focus is given to practicing with metronomes and recording music in a studio with a click track.
 Meanwhile, humans are not robots.
 Nature has a natural flow and ebb to it.
 Adamantly adhering to a click track tempo rids the music of this push and pull.
 Music perfectly in time to a reference click will never have a natural flow to it.
 In lots of music you want to slow down and speed up in parts.
 Listen at someone play the Bach Cello Suites.
 In classical music they call that interpretation.
 I’m not saying bluegrass needs to speed up and slow down that much; however, I do believe it could stand some more push and pull, some more tempo variations.

 Even different time signatures can be explored.
 I wrote a Scruggsy song in 5/4 exploring this precisely.
-They could even have more songs in 6/8 or something like 7/8, all without destroying the essence of the music.
+They could have more songs in 6/8 or something like 7/8, all without destroying the essence of the music.

-I won’t get into the benefits of learning jazz now but I must say that a constant barrage of 8th or 16th notes is the regular in bluegrass and it’s tiring.
+I won’t get into the benefits of learning jazz now but I must say that a constant barrage of 8th or 16th notes is regular in bluegrass and it’s tiring.
 Emphasizing the offbeats, Using Polyrhythm, using Space to your advantage are all things that could help the music.

 Lastly, I will say that bluegrass overall needs a new more welcoming attitude to the advancement of it’s music.
 Otherwise it will go the way of the museum due to no growth.
 There is a fine balance that must be reached, it needs to grow yet remain true to it’s roots.